ysard/libre-printer/doc/source/interface_usage.rst

 Standard Pins:
 ~~~~~~~~~~~~~~

-Protection resistors R1, R2, R3, R4 and pullup resistors R6,R7 *can* be removed;
+Protection resistors R1, R2, R3, R4 and pullup resistors R6,R7 *can* be omitted;
-In this case, the first ones (R1-R4) must be bridged to allow the signal to pass.
+In this case, the first ones (R1-R4) must be bridged to allow the signals to pass.
 While it's allowed for test cases, the interface *should work™* most of the time
 but it's far from guaranteed...